 Plan a visit to the Albrecht Dürer House in Nuremberg

-You can wander the Albrecht Dürer house freely on your own, with or without headphones to guide you (most objects are numbered, and information is given if you need it).
-Most days you can also take a guided tour with an Actress portraying Agnes, his wife.
-Enjoy the experience… watch the demonstrations… and just imagine, when you look out the window up at the Schlossberg, you are seeing much of the same view that Dürer did during his life.
+You can wander the Albrecht Dürer house freely, with or without headphones to guide you.
+Most objects are numbered, and the information is available to viewers.
+If you are lucky, you can take a guided tour with an Actress portraying Agnes, his wife.
+Enjoy the experience, watch the demonstrations, and imagine that when you look out the window at the Schlossberg, you see much of the same view that Dürer had during his lifetime.

 Click for Tickets and Information